 Preparing for the Worst

 This is no new concept as ancient thinkers like Chinese strategist Sun Tzu had talked about it in his great book The Art of War.

 We do not rely on the likelihood of the enemy not coming, we rely on our own readiness to fight when he comes.

-Just like many legendary investors like Benjamin Graham, Tony Robbins, or Jason Zweig say: The first rule is don’t lose money.
+Just like many legendary investors like Benjamin Graham, Tony Robbins, or Jason Zweig have said: The first rule is don’t lose money.
 What they mean is protection against potential losses.

 In our everyday lives, you can find the same principle in oral lessons from mothers or grandmothers around the world: What if you lose it all one day?
 What would you do?